 - Explaining you’ll post “cash prices.”

-In the screenshot below, a company introducing a “cash discount” program incorrectly states that charging a service fee is not a surcharge program.
+In the screenshot below, a company introduced a “cash discount” program that incorrectly stated that charging a service fee is not a surcharge program.

 Looking at the first sentence with the phrase “customer service” removed shows more clearly that it’s a surcharge program.
 The sentence would read, “This program enables merchants to charge a fee to their customers that pay with any form of payment other than cash…” Charging a fee for paying with a card is, by definition, a surcharge.
 Claiming that it’s a “customer service” fee doesn’t change that.
 Tellingly, the company also references a 4% cap, which is the maximum Visa and Mastercard allow for surcharges.